-Mr. Tolin served as trial counsel defending a major energy company in a $1 billion confidential arbitration involving a complex construction project that resulted in a complete defense verdict.
-Mr. Tolin cross-examined key plaintiff witnesses during the four-week hearing presided over by three former judges, and conducted the direct exam of the lead defense witness.
-At the close of the plaintiff case, Mr. Tolin successfully argued for directed verdict on a $100 million claim.
-During discovery, Mr. Tolin took and defended over twenty fact and expert depositions and argued numerous motions.
+- Served as trial counsel defending a major energy company in a $1 billion confidential arbitration involving a complex construction project that resulted in a complete defense verdict.
+Cross-examined key plaintiff witnesses during the four-week hearing presided over by three former judges, and conducted the direct exam of the lead defense witness.
+At the close of the plaintiff case, successfully argued for directed verdict on a $100 million claim.
+During discovery, took and defended over twenty fact and expert depositions and argued numerous motions.

-In February 2016, Mr. Tolin was on the trial team that scored a complete defense victory for Philip Morris USA in a three-week trial of a class action medical monitoring claim before a Massachusetts federal jury.
-Mr. Tolin was responsible for developing the trial strategy, preparing the witnesses to testify, and arguing motions and evidentiary objections during trial.
-Before trial, Mr. Tolin took and defended key expert depositions.
-In 2011, he also served as a key member of the trial team that, after a four-month trial, secured a separate defense verdict for Philip Morris USA in a claim for more than $455 million in economic damages brought by 37 Missouri hospitals against six tobacco companies.
+- Member of two trial teams on behalf of Philip Morris USA that secured complete defense verdicts in well-publicized matters.
+In 2016, member of the trial team that scored a complete defense victory for Philip Morris USA in a three-week trial of a class action medical monitoring claim before a Massachusetts federal jury.
+Responsible for developing the trial strategy, preparing the witnesses to testify, and arguing motions and evidentiary objections during trial.
+Took and defended key expert depositions.
+In 2011, key member of the trial team that, after a four-month jury trial in St. Louis state court, secured a defense verdict for Philip Morris USA in a claim for more than $455 million in economic damages brought by 37 Missouri hospitals against six tobacco companies.
 The defense verdict was recognized by The American Lawyer as a “resounding victory” for Philip Morris.
-Mr. Tolin argued pre-trial motions, including motions to exclude certain plaintiffs’ experts and to bifurcate the trial, and argued evidentiary issues during trial.
-He also played a significant role readying the defense on the claim for economic damages, including preparing the first expert to testify for the defense.
+Argued pre-trial motions, including motions to exclude certain plaintiffs’ experts and to bifurcate the trial, and argued evidentiary issues during trial.

-Mr. Tolin played a significant role representing AstraZeneca in the Seroquel litigation, coordinating trial strategy and witness preparation across all aspects of the MDL and state litigations.
-In 2010, Mr. Tolin was a central member of the trial team that secured a defense verdict in the first trial out of more than 20,000 individual cases alleging that Seroquel causes diabetes.
-He argued evidentiary issues pre-trial and during trial, and was responsible for preparing company witnesses to testify at trial.
+- Significant role representing AstraZeneca in the Seroquel litigation, coordinating trial strategy and witness preparation across all aspects of the MDL and state litigations.
+In 2010, central member of the trial team that secured a defense verdict in New Jersey state court in the first jury trial out of more than 20,000 individual cases alleging that Seroquel causes diabetes.
+Argued evidentiary issues pre-trial and during trial, and was responsible for preparing company witnesses to testify at trial.

-In addition, Mr. Tolin was a member of three different trial teams that received defense jury verdicts for Wyeth in In Re: Diet Drugs Litigation.
-He took depositions in those cases, argued motions, prepared core demonstrative exhibits, and was responsible for preparing expert witnesses to testify at trial.
+- Member of three different trial teams that received defense jury verdicts for Wyeth in In Re: Diet Drugs Litigation in Philadelphia state court.
+Took depositions in those cases, argued motions, prepared core demonstrative exhibits, and was responsible for preparing expert witnesses to testify at trial.

-He also first chaired two Section 1983 prisoner civil rights trials in federal court.
+- First chaired two Section 1983 prisoner civil rights trials in federal court in New Jersey.